 A walk packed full of culture and history.

-A challenging trip packed full of culture and history.
+A challenging hiking trail packed full of culture and history.

 You will discover stunning vantage points along the way as well as historical sites such as Riarhamaren and Rui.
 There are information boards and resting places along the route.
-An alternative route takes you from the town hall in Dalen past “The Villa”.
-This large, red building was the director's residence when the Molybden mines were still being worked.
 Take your time as you reach the hills.
 If you look around you, you will discover a fascinating flora with plenty of sun-loving plants.

-If Eidsborg is your destination, you could end the day with a visit to the splendid West Telemark Museum and its café.
-The museum is also home to Eidsborg Stave Church, one of the smallest stave churches in the country.
+If Eidsborg is your destination, you should end the day with a visit to the splendid West Telemark Museum and its café.
+The museum is also home to stunning Eidsborg Stave Church, one of the smallest stave churches in the country.

-If you have any energy left once you reach Eidsborg, you could take a trip to the popular whetstone quarries.
+If you have any energy left once you reach Eidsborg, you can continue your hike up to the popular whetstone quarries.
 The history of whetstone from Eidsborg can be explored at the museum.

 Accessible: April - October